IDSIA/sacred/docs/configuration.rst

     You can have multiple named configurations, and you can use as many of them as you like for any given run.
-But notice that the order in which you include them matters: The ones you put first will be evaluated first and the values they set are treated as fixed for all the further ConfigScopes.
+But notice that the order in which you include them matters: The ones you put first will be evaluated first and the values they set might be overwritten by further named configurations.